-I am a writer and editor with book publishing, marketing, PR, education and video production experience.
+I am a writer and editor with copywriting, editing, book publishing, marketing, PR, education and video production experience.
 I have a degree in Journalism and Media Studies, and an MA in the Cultural Study of Cosmology & Divination.

-In many ways, you could say that South Africa’s history helped shape both my outlook and career: I came of voting age just as the country held its first free and fair democratic elections; and in the years that followed, I got to meet some of the thought leaders, activists, and business movers and shakers responsible for bringing about these political and economic changes.
+In many ways, you could say that South Africa’s history helped shape both my outlook and career: I came of voting age just as the country was holding its first free and fair democratic elections; and in the years that followed, I got to meet some of the thought leaders, activists, and business movers and shakers responsible for bringing about these political and economic changes.

-In 2000, I returned to more serious journalism, taking on a contract to work as a news researcher and assistant producer at SABC, the national broadcaster.
+After a company restructure in 2000 that led to my post being made redundant, I returned to more serious journalism, taking on a contract to work as a news researcher and assistant producer at SABC, the national broadcaster.
 As well as helping to support national coverage of the first post-apartheid municipal elections for the new South Africa, I also sourced guests for News Hour and Newsmaker, SABC’s two flagship current affairs programmes.

 The travel bug bit in 2001, and so began a 20+ year sojourn in the United Kingdom.
 Continuing my career in journalism, I became a researcher and news librarian for a newspaper group, where I spent the majority of my time factchecking and providing background information for the 400+ journalists working on papers like The Times and Sunday Times.

-In 2013, my path segued into books and print when I became a regular proofreader for an educational publisher.
+In 2013, my path segued into book publishing when I became a regular proofreader for an educational publisher.
 More book projects followed in 2013-4 from the Urania Trust (The New Astrology of Towns & Cities) and The Aspinall Foundation (A Life with Animals).
 And then in 2017, I was given the opportunity to combine my archive research and publishing experience whilst working on a year-long research project for the EW Cole Foundation in Australia.
 This meant travelling around the UK and South Africa, conducting historical and genealogical research into the early life and family history of EW Cole, the much-loved bookseller and cultural icon, for Under the Rainbow, an updated biography of his life written by Richard Broinowski, published in 2020.